-- 1. To discuss about matters arising out of the last minutes. - 2.
-To received, consider and adopt the Audited Financial Statement for the year ended June 30, 2023. - 3.
-To approve Report of Directors to the shareholders. - 4.
-To declare dividend for the year ended June 30, 2023. - 5.
-To elect/re-elect Directors in terms of the relevant provision of Articles of Association. - 6.
-To appoint/re-appoint statutory auditors for the financial year ended on June 30, 2023 and to fix their remuneration. - 7.
-To appoint Compliance Auditors for the year 2023-2024 and to fix their remuneration. - 8.
-To extension of time of IPO use of proceeds. - 9.
-Any other matter with the permission of the Chair.
+- 1. To received, consider and adopt the Audited Financial Statement for the year ended June 30, 2024. - 2.
+To approve dividend for the year ended June 30, 2024. - 3.
+To elect/re-elect Directors in terms of the relevant provision of Articles of Association. - 4.
+To appoint/re-appoint statutory auditors for the financial year ended on June 30, 2025 and to fix their remuneration. - 5.
+To appoint/re-appoint Compliance Auditors for the financial year 2024-2025 and to fix their remuneration. - 6.
+To approve the proposal to purchase shares equal to 50% of the paid up capital of Sharika Foods & Amandala Limited..